 Develops Mental Strength

-Building self-worth is just the beginning; weightlifting takes it a step further by forging mental toughness.
+Building self-worth is just the beginning; weight training takes it a step further by forging mental toughness.
 I know firsthand how hitting the weights can be as much about strengthening your mind as building muscle mass.

 It’s not just me either; research backs this up, showing that resistance training can lower depression and anxiety while improving overall mental health.